Table of Contents

-Adult Foster Care (AFC) – 24-hour assistance with the activities of daily living (eating, grooming, mobility, toiletry, etc.) provided by a household resident to no more than three individuals residing together in a shared living space.
-This program pays for the care services, but not for room and board.
+Adult Foster Care (AFC) – 24-hour assistance with the Activities of Daily Living (eating, grooming, mobility, toiletry, etc.) provided by a household resident to no more than three individuals residing together in a shared living space.
+Assistance with arranging transportation, meal preparation, and housekeeping may also be provided.
+While this program pays for the care services, but not for room and board.

-Client Managed Personal Attendant Services - pays for personal care services but allows the care recipient to select and manage their care providers, which can include spouses.
-Texas offers a very similar program known as the Community Attendant Services (CAS) Program and more information is available on this page.
+Consumer Managed Personal Attendant Services (CMPAS) - pays for personal care services, but allows the care recipient to select and manage their care providers, which can include spouses.
+Payroll and taxes are handled by a Financial Management Services Agency. \

 Emergency Response Services (ERS) – 24-hour electronic monitoring for functionally impaired individuals living in socially isolated residences.

-Family Care (FC) - assistance with the activities and instrumental activities of daily living (bathing, dressing, shopping, cooking, etc.) provided to persons living at home.
+Family Care (FC) - assistance with activities and instrumental activities of daily living (escort services, such as going to the hairstylist or a social event, help with bathing, dressing, shopping, cooking etc.) is provided to persons living at home.
 A person may receive up to 50 hours of care / week.